nllz/IRTF-HRPC/draft-research.md

 #### Injection of records

 Responding incorrectly to requests for name lookups is the most common mechanism that in-network devices use to limit the ability of end users to discover services.
 A deviation, which accomplishes a similar objective may be seen as different from a freedom of expression perspective, is the injection of incorrect responses to queries.
-The most prominent example of this behavior occurs in China, where requests for lookups of sites deemed inappropriate will trigger the network to respond with a false response, causing the client to ignore the real response when it subsequently arrives. {{greatfirewall}} Unlike the other forms of discussion mentioned above, injection does not stifle the ability of a server to announce it’s name, it instead provides another voice which answers sooner.
+The most prominent example of this behavior occurs in China, where requests for lookups of sites deemed inappropriate will trigger the network to respond with a false response, causing the client to ignore the real response when it subsequently arrives. {{greatfirewall}} Unlike the other forms of discussion mentioned above, injection does not stifle the ability of a server to announce it's name, it instead provides another voice which answers sooner.
 This is effective because without DNSSEC, the protocol will respond to whichever answer is received first, without listening for subsequent answers.

 ### HTTP

 The Hypertext Transfer Protocol (HTTP), described in its version 1.1 in RFC 7230 to 7237, is a request-response application protocol developed throughout the 1990s, and factually contributed to the exponential growth of the Internet and the inter-connection of populations around the world.
 Because of its simple design, HTTP has become the foundation of most modern Internet platforms and communication systems, from websites, to chat systems, and computer-to-computer applications.
 In its manifestation with the World Wide Web, HTTP radically revolutionized the course of technological development and the ways people interact with online content and with each other.

 However, HTTP is also a fundamentally insecure protocol, that doesn't natively provide encryption properties.
 While the definition of the Secure Sockets Layer (SSL), and later of Transport Layer Security (TLS), also happened during the 1990s, the fact that HTTP doesn't mandate the use of such encryption layers to developers and service providers, caused a very late adoption of encryption.
 Only in the middle of the 2000s did we observed big Internet service providers, such as Google, starting to provide encrypted access to their web services.

 The lack of sensitivity and understanding of the critical importance of securing web traffic incentivized malicious and offensive actors to develop, deploy and utilize at large interception systems and later active injection attacks, in order to swipe large amounts of data, compromise Internet-enabled devices.
 The commercial availability of systems and tools to perform these types of attacks also led to a number of human rights abuses that have been discovered and reported over the years.

 Generally we can identify in Traffic Interception and Traffic Manipulation the two most problematic attacks that can be performed against applications employing a clear-text HTTP transport layer.
 That being said, the IETF and especially the General Area Review Team (Gen-ART), is taking steady steps to move to the encrypted version of HTTP, HTTPSecure (HTTPS).